PelionIoT/mbl-docs/Docs/develop_applications/troubleshooting.md

 - Review the application logs in `/var/log/app/user-sample-app-package.log`, where `user-sample-app-package` is the name of your app.

+## How can I create a container?

+You can create an OCI container from a docker container.
+The [OCI documentation](https://github.com/opencontainers/runc#creating-an-oci-bundle) explains how to export a docker container as a bare rootfs directory.

 ## Can I containerize applications if I can't use Docker?

 If your development environment can't run Docker, you can try another container engine such as Podman.
 Note that we have not tested these solutions ourselves.